Gaza mon amour

 Gaza mon amour (lit.
-'Gaza my love', referencing Hiroshima mon amour) is a romantic dramedy film, directed by Tarzan Nasser and Arab Nasser and released in 2020.
+'Gaza my love') is a romantic dramedy film, directed by Tarzan Nasser and Arab Nasser and released in 2020.
 It is a coproduction of companies from Palestine, France, Germany, Portugal, California and Qatar.

 The film premiered at the 2020 Venice Film Festival.
 It was subsequently screened at the 2020 Toronto International Film Festival, where it was named the winner of the NETPAC Award for best Asian film at the festival.
 It was selected as the Palestinian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Synopsis

 Issa, a 60-year-old fisherman in Gaza has never had the courage to tell Siham he's in love with her.
 When he finds a phallic sculpture of the Greek god Apollo in his fishing net, he believes his luck may have turned around.